-About Comprehensive Ear & Hearing Our philosophy At comprehensive Ear & Hearing of Grand Haven, our commitment is to provide you with the best hearing possible.
-We understand that your hearing connects you to your loved ones and the world around you.
-Better hearing IS better living and that is why we have created a state-of-the art hearing practice that is centered around you.
-We are always on the leading edge of technology to offer you the best in the industry in both hearing technology and testing.
-Our providers are committed to your total satisfaction and will deliver you the care that we would want our own families to receive.
+About Comprehensive Ear & Hearing Our philosophy At Comprehensive Ear & Hearing, we understand that your hearing connects you to your loved ones and the world around you.
+Our staff listens to your story to provide you with the best care tailored to your individual needs.
+Our providers give each person the care we would want our own families to receive.
 Comprehensive Ear & Hearing has been locally owned and serving West Michigan for over three decades.
-Comprehensive care is a cornerstone of our practice, not just a name.
-This is reflected in our highly trained professional staff that includes licensed hearing instrument specialists, an audiologist and an ENT doctor.
-Our clinic is open five days a week with evening appointments available for your convenience.
+Our highly trained professional staff includes hearing instrument specialists, an audiologist and an ENT doctor.
+Our clinic is open five days a week for your convenience.
 The longer you wait, the more difficult hearing loss is to treat.
-We invite you to call us at (616) 847-3144 - Grand Haven or (616) 772-1986 - Zeeland for a FREE hearing test.
+We invite you to call us at (616) 772-1986 for a FREE hearing test.
 You'll learn more about our practice and how we can help you reconnect to what you've been missing.
-Giving back Comprehensive Ear & Hearing partners with the Starkey Hearing Foundation, to provide hearing aids to those in our community who cannot afford them.
-We contribute a portion of each hearing aid sold, and gather funds from local endowments in order to underwrite this free hearing aid program.
-Since 2008, we have provided more \$600,000 worth of hearing instruments and services to deserving community members.
-We believe strongly that the health of our communities are made better when its members can hear their best.
-Learn more about our mission at www.Compearhear.com.
-Our team Kristin Johnston is the owner of Comprehensive Ear & Hearing of Grand Haven and also is a Board Certified Hearing Instrument Specialist (BC-HIS).
-She is a graduate of Hope College and has been a hearing professional in west Michigan since 1997.
-Carli Van Harken is the owner and Hearing Instrument Specialist at Comprehensive Ear & Hearing of Zeeland.
+Giving back Comprehensive Ear & Hearing partners with the Starkey Hearing Foundation, the Detter Foundation and Holland Free Health Clinic to provide hearing aids to those in our community who cannot afford them.
+Since 2008, we have provided more than \$600,000 worth of hearing instruments to deserving community members.
+Learn more about our mission at www.CompEarHear.com.
+Our team Carli Van Harken is the owner and Hearing Instrument Specialist at Comprehensive Ear & Hearing.
 She is certified with the International Hearing Society.
 She truly enjoys the opportunity to work one-on-one with her clients, helping connect them and reconnect them with their families and friends through better hearing.
 "Most days it feels like I'm going to see a bunch of old friends, and I think: That's a very good feeling."
 Cari Marzolf is a licensed audiologist with a bachelor's and master's degree from Central Michigan University.
 She loves the fact that CEH is a small, locally owned company where the customers are seen as the heart of the business.
 "I like to make improvements in their quality of life," she said.
 "I put hearing aids on them, and they just brighten up.
 You can tell by the look on their face that they're hearing much better."
 Dr. Terry R. DeGroot is certified by the American Board of Otolaryngology.
 He provides medical input and care for current and potential hearing instrument users, including cerumen management and examination and treatment of ear canal and hearing concerns.
+Dr. DeGroot says, "One of the joys of my practice has been assisting individuals to deal with hearing concerns.
+This area provides opportunity to dramatically improve the quality of lives of patients, their loved ones and their social circle.
+What could be more gratifying than aiding individuals in living better and happier lives on an everyday basis?"
 Hear what our clients are saying "I didn't get my hearing aids from Comprehensive Ear & Hearing.